actions-marketplace-validations/morganmcg1_check-for-new-commits/README.md

 ```

-You can test this workflow like this with `gh`
+You can test this workflow like this with `gh` in the root of this repo

 ```
 gh workflow run action.yml  \\